glenn-sorrentino/pgp-signup-form/README.md

 curl -sSL https://raw.githubusercontent.com/glenn-sorrentino/pgp-signup-form/master/install.sh | bash
 ```

 Disclaimer: This project includes a PGP public key owned by Glenn Sorrentino with ultimate trust.
 As a result, any encrypted data sent using this key is considered secure and valid without additional verification.
-Please ensure that you trust the owner of the key before using it to encrypt any sensitive information.
+Please ensure that you trust the key's owner before using it to encrypt any sensitive information.

 ## Requirements